 Produce First Parks and Open Space Master Plan Draft

 Several draft chapters have been completed and are ready for your review . . .

 Cick here to see chapters and appendices drafted so far.

 A Master Plan Technical Advisory Committee, and the County Parks Advisory Committee are being consulted in developing the first draft.
 The draft will be available on the Lane County Parks official website.

 Estimated Time To Be Announced ...

-After the first draft update is published, additional comments will be taken for approximately 3 weeks up to a date specified in a notice mailed to the mailing list and published on this web site.
+After the first draft update is published, estimated to be around mid-January 2015, additional comments will be taken for approximately six weeks up to a date to be specified later on this web site.
 Comments received up to that date will be considered in making additional changes to the document.
 All comments will be published, summarized and addressed in writing.

 Once all public comments on the first draft are reviewed and addressed in writing, official public hearings will take place.